Hroppa/AutoContextTree/README.md

 1. Open a Git repository in VS Code
 2. The extension will automatically activate
-3. Every time you save a file, it will generate/update the tree file
+3. Every time you make a commit, it will generate/update the tree file
 4. The tree file will be created at the configured location (default: `Context/tree.txt`)

 On Windows, the `findstr` command is used for filtering.
 On Unix-like systems, `grep` is used instead.